LiamKinghouser/YouTubeChapterSkip/README.md

 Chrome Extension that adds browser keyboard shortcut to skip to next chapter of YouTube video.

-Only executes if there is 1 YouTube video tab open.
+Only executes if there is 1 YouTube video tab open across all windows.

 Shortcut can be set to browser or global level.